asfadmin/Discovery-MkDocs-Test/markdown-docs/asf_search/BestPractices.en.md

     results = asf.product_search(product_list)
     print(results)

-`granule_search()` & `product_search()` do not make use of any other search filters, but will accept kwargs for consistency with other search functions:
+`granule_search()` and `product_search()` do not make use of any other search filters, but will accept kwargs for consistency with other search functions:

     results = asf.granule_search(granule_list=granule_list)
     print(f'{len(results)} results found')

 ### Note about incorrect methods
 It is generally preferred to "collapse" many small queries into fewer large queries.
-That is, it may be easy and logically reasonable to run a number of small `granule_search()` queries via a `foreach` loop over each of the items in the original granule list. *Please do not do this.* It consumes a lot of resources at both ASF and at CMR.
+That is, it may be easy and logically reasonable to run a number of small `granule_search()` queries via a `foreach` loop over each of the items in the original granule list. **Please do not do this.** It consumes a lot of resources at both ASF and at CMR.

 Instead, combine your small queries into a single large query where possible, as shown above, and then post-process the results locally. `granule_search()` and `product_search()` can support very large lists, and will break them up internally when needed.

 ### frame vs asfframe
-When using the `frame` keyword with certain platforms/datasets asf-search will implicitly swap to using the `asfframe` keyword instead at search time.
+When using the `frame` keyword with certain platforms/datasets, asf_search will implicitly swap to using the `asfframe` keyword instead at search time.
 The platforms/datasets this affects are:

-- 'SENTINEL-1A/B'
+- `SENTINEL-1A/B`
-- 'ALOS'
+- `ALOS`

-In the query to CMR this means searching by the `FRAME_NUMBER` instead of `CENTER_ESA_FRAME` additional attribute.
+In the query to CMR, this means searching by the `FRAME_NUMBER` instead of the `CENTER_ESA_FRAME` additional attribute.
-A way to avoid this on searches and use `CENTER_ESA_FRAME` with the above platforms/datasets is to use the `cmr_keywords` keyword, like so:
+A way to avoid this on searches and use `CENTER_ESA_FRAME` with the above platforms/datasets is to use `cmr_keywords`:

 `asf.search(platform=asf.PLATFORM.SENTINEL1, cmr_keywords=[('attribute[]', 'int,CENTER_ESA_FRAME,1001')], maxResults=250)`

 ### Stacking